Establishing and Operating Transparent

 Sustainability Council

-In November 2021, we established our Sustainability Council with the aim of achieving sustainable corporate growth, improving corporate value, and contributing to the sustainable development of society.
-In this Council, we work diligently to discuss and decide on key action items related to sustainability and confirm how the initiatives are progressing with a sense of urgency.
+We established our Sustainability Council, which convenes twice a year, with the aim of achieving sustainable corporate growth, improving corporate value, and contributing to the sustainable development of society.
+In this Council, we carefully discuss and decide on key action items related to sustainability in line with the times and confirm how the initiatives are progressing with a sense of urgency.
 Chaired by the president, the Council consists of all directors, including those from outside the company, Audit & Supervisory Board members, and general managers of divisions, including those in overseas regions, and implements balanced sustainability measures with a high degree of objectivity and transparency.

 |